heksesang/CascLib/Readme.md

 ## CascLib

 CascLib is C++ library that allows you to access files from a CASC library from any Blizzard game.
-It aims for a modern C++14 design, being mostly header-only, and leveraging standard C++ features like streams.
+It aims for a modern C++14 design, being header-only, and leveraging standard C++ features like streams.

 ### CASC